Network

 In addition, we have productive and rewarding research collaborations with Dr. Benjamin Greenbaum at MSKCC (effectively across the street), and with our colleagues at NYU Langone Health, Institute for Systems Genetics, including Profs.
 Jef Boeke and David Fenyö – located about 30 blocks south of us, in Manhattan.

-Other important, collaborations include Dr. Martin Taylor (MGH), Prof. John Sedivy (Brown University), Prof. Kathleen Burns (Dana-Faber Cancer Institute), Prof. Philippe Gros (McGill University), and Prof. Tomas Mustelin (University of Washington).
+Other important, collaborations include Dr. Martin Taylor (Brown University), Prof. John Sedivy (Brown University), Prof. Kathleen Burns (Dana-Faber Cancer Institute), Dr. Ömer H. Yilmaz (Massachusetts Institute of Technology), Prof. Tomas Mustelin (University of Washington), and Prof. J. Michelle Kahlenberg (University of Michigan).